Alien: Romulus

 What I also like here is that when they get onto the ship, we have that claustrophobic feel.
 When the xenomorphs and the face-huggers attack, there is that added dimension of fear that if their acid blood is spilled, then it will burn through the ship and open it to the vacuum of space.
 This vessel is large though so there are brief reprises where people can get to safety.
 I'll just go ahead and pull the effects in here as well.
 This goes brutal with different things we get.
 I'm glad that we have good practical effects to bring in that realism we got with like Evil Dead and to a lesser extent Don't Breathe.
 There is CGI here as well, there isn't any other way to do it.
 The money is there to make it look good.
 This brings the horror which I appreciated.

 Let me then finish out discussing filmmaking.
 What helps with the effects is the cinematography and framing.
 That helps to hide the seams.
 They do good things as well conveying that this is in space.
 The location is brought to life as well.
+I’d also say that since we get action throughout, that helps to keep this exciting.
+Those were also filmed well, which helps.
 The only other thing would be the soundtrack.
 That fit what was needed.
 There is choir music that adds an element.
 I did enjoy that, made me think of Prometheus.

 There is a gripe that I wanted to bring up.
-This film has a 'requel' feel in the fact that it does borrow and using things from earlier movies.
+This film has a 'requel' feel in the fact that it does borrow and use things from earlier movies.
 I'd already said things with the basic story.
 There are also lines taken directly from it.
 The use of the Rook character is another, making to look like the late, great Ian Holm.
 The use of the android character seems to border on a combo of Alien and Aliens with what they do with him there.
+I get what they’re doing there, but I just wished they would have used the CGI to make him like Holm.
+I love paying homage, it just doesn’t look good.
 There's even a bit of the David character played by Michael Fassbender as well.
-It does to this quite a bit to get fans excited and I'm not sure we needed to do it as much.
+It does this quite a bit to get fans excited and I'm not sure we needed to do it as much.
+There are even lines lifted directly that I’m torn on, the nostalgia part loves it and me as a viewer also groans.

 All that is left then is acting.
 Spaeny is interesting here.
-I thought she was fine as our lead, but she doesn't bring much emotion.
-She was in this year's Civil War where she has a similar performance.
-You can make the argument in both that there are things happening around her, so she is in shock.
+Originally, I thought that she was flat.
+With this second watch, that isn’t as big a problem for me.
+She does well in as lead.
 Jonsson was fine as this version's android.
 I like the change that comes over him when his protocols change.
+There is also heart here between Rain and Andy that I enjoyed.
 Renaux, Merced, Fearn and Wu were fine.
 Betts was interesting to become Rook.
-I will also say that Kay has an interesting reveal.
-Originally, I thought it was more for shock value, but it does build to something for the climax.
+I will also say that Kay has an intriguing reveal.
+Originally, I thought it was more for shock value, but it does build to something for the climax so I’ll credit it there.
+I’d say the rest of the cast were fine in rounding this out for what was needed.

 In conclusion, despite the issues that I brought up, I still enjoyed this movie.
 It can be difficult to build tension when you're doing a prequel.
 This is set in an area and time where it does work though.
 This is a franchise that timing wise works better than others.
 I like the brutality with the effects that we get.
 I’d say that in general they are a bright spot.
 The cinematography and framing help there while also capturing where this was set.
 I do like the social commentary that has been in this series, as it is still relevant.
-I think this is probably in the upper half of the franchise for me after one watch.
+I think this is probably in the upper half of the franchise for me after one watch and that is solidified with a second time around.

 My Rating: 7.5 out of 10